-While it does take more time to carefully pack glasses, dishes, plates, bowls, and other items, the following steps can speed up the process and prevent stress when unpacking.
+While it does take more time to carefully pack glasses, dishes, plates, bowls, wine glasses, fine china and fragile other items, the following steps can speed up the process and prevent stress when unpacking.
 It’s worth spending 20 extra minutes to not have your grandma’s handmade cat china broken into millions of little pieces.
 Or maybe it’s not.

 Before learning how to pack dishes and glasses, let’s quickly go over the essential moving supplies.